TheDataCode/Client-Term-Deposit-Prediction/README.md

 ### Project Overview

-This project focuses on leveraging operational data to drive strategic business decisions.
-The primary objective is to develop a predictive model that determines the likelihood of a client subscribing to a term deposit, based on various client and campaign-related features.
+This project focuses on leveraging operational data to drive strategic business decisions for the bank.
+The primary objective is to develop a predictive model that estimates the likelihood of a client subscribing to a term deposit, based on a range of client attributes and past campaign interactions.

-The target variable is y, indicating subscription status as "yes" or "no".
+These combined insights will support the marketing team in designing campaigns tailored to client behaviour and preferences, ultimately improving targeting efforts and increasing term deposit subscriptions.

 ### Exploratory Data Analysis